FluxML/Flux.jl/docs/src/training/training.md

 Flux.train!(loss, data, opt)
 ```

 The loss will almost always be defined in terms of some *cost function* that measures the distance of the prediction `m(x)` from the target `y`.
-Flux has several of these built in, like `mse` for mean squared error or `logloss` for cross entropy loss, but you can calculate it however you want.
+Flux has several of these built in, like `mse` for mean squared error or `crossentropy` for cross entropy loss, but you can calculate it however you want.

 ## Datasets